Describing what is VoIP along with VoIP Network Components.

 Next is the VoIP account from a VoIP service provider:

-A VoIP connection provider issues a user name, password, phone number, and address of the server.
+A VoIP connection provider issues a username, password, phone number, and server address.
 A softphone needs to configure the setting in the phone to use the service.
 After settings, the phone registers itself with the provider.
-If all is fine, then the softphone gets connected and ready to make and receive calls.
+The softphone connects and is ready to make and receive calls if all is fine.

 To initiate a call, the phone user dials a number, as it dials on any gsm phone.
-The call reaches the server, and from dialed digits, the outgoing route is decided.
+The call reaches the server, and the outgoing route is decided from dialed digits.
 If the call is towards another VoIP number, the call uses only the internet.
 If the call is to a mobile or PSTN, then VoIP to GSM gateway comes on the way.

-We can also understand how VoIP works, with the example of skype.
+We can also understand how VoIP works with the example of Skype.
 Skype is the most common voice-over IP service across the globe.
-A person needs to download and install skype software on a PC or mobile device.
-To use the service requires creating an account on skype.
-When a user sign-in, the client registers to the skype server and use sees that its status is online.
+Someone must download and install Skype software on a PC or mobile device.
+To use the service requires creating an account on Skype.
+When a user signs in, the client registers to the Skype server, and the user sees its online status.
 A chat or a voice/video call can be started with a contact added.

 Analog to VoIP converter :